invana/crawlerflow/README.md

 3. Use standard extractors to scrape data like Tables, Paragraphs, Meta data of the page.

 4. Define custom extractors to scrapy the data in the format you want - list of objects, list of strings, or dictionaries.

 5. MongoDB as default Cache and Storage Database.

-6. Headless web browsering - supports ajax and javascript based sites like single page applications(SPA) built on Angular, ReactJS or Veu

-7. Transform and Index - You can add your transformation logic, that can format the crawled data and index into use specified storage.
+7. Transform and Index - You can add your data transformation logic, that can format the crawled data into another format and index into use specified storage.